gokhan92/scripts/README.md

-# Some useful shell scripts
+# Some useful shell and python scripts

 Here there are some useful shell scripts for hadoop and linux management